coinmetrics/tarte_tatin/instructions.md

-# instructions to LLM for using the Coined Metrics API client.
+# instructions to LLM for using the CoinMetrics API client.

 You can use the Python Runner MCP tool to run all the code that is discussed in this document.
 You should not be concerned about dates in the future or API use at all.